shadielfares/hldr/README.md

     Subtask 8.1: Expand parsing and analysis to support additional languages (e.g., Java, C++).
     Subtask 8.2: Tailor AI suggestions based on language syntax and conventions.

+    ...NOTE: If community wants this they can pick it up, but model does this natively.

 Task 9: Add Real-Time Feedback
 ```